bamarni/composer-bin-plugin/README.md

 ```

 If this mode is activated, all your `composer install` and `composer update` commands are forwarded to all bin directories.
-This is an replacement for the tasks shown in section [Auto-installation](#auto-installation).
+This is a replacement for the tasks shown in section [Auto-installation](#auto-installation).

 ### Reduce clutter

-You can add following line to your `.gitignore` file in order to avoid committing dependencies of your tools.
+You can add the following line to your `.gitignore` file in order to avoid committing dependencies of your tools.

 ```.gitignore
 /vendor-bin/**/vendor
 ```

 Updating each tool can create many not legible changes in `composer.lock` files.
-You can use `.gitattributes` file in order
+You can use a `.gitattributes` file in order
 to inform git that it shouldn't show diffs of `composer.lock` files.

 ```.gitattributes